Your Vision: Step 2 to your epic strategy

 In the hero’s journey, the dilemma, the destination, and the journey are the core structural elements of classic mythological storytelling.
 In strategy development, your strategic assessment is the equivalent of the dilemma, and it sets the stage for your epic journey.

-Your strategic assessment is the result of a deep dive into the world in which you operate.
-In other words, it goes beyond what’s happening around you in immediate terms, such as business transactions or your reactions to changes in your environment to set up great strategic thinking.
-It includes more exploratory information from internal and external sources that can influence or impact your business, such as industry trends and innovations.
+Your strategic assessment results from a deep dive into the world you operate in.
+In other words, it goes beyond what’s happening around you in immediate terms, such as business transactions or your reactions to changes in your environment, to set up great strategic thinking.
+It includes more exploratory information from internal and external sources, such as industry trends and innovations, that can influence or impact your business.
 The purpose of collecting such an inordinate amount of information is to provide you with a broader context to engage in strategic planning so that you make decisions that move your organization forward.

 Elements of a Strategic Assessment